-PART 1: RADIO TALK SHOW (TAPESCRIPT 1/4)
+PART 1:

-- Presenter : Hello everyone.
+Presenter: Hello everyone.
 The topic of today's show is friendships.
-I have five people here with me today, and they are going to tell us about their friends and friendships.
-Let's start with Cathy Sanders. - Cathy Last month, I arranged to go out with my best friend Jenny.
-She rang to say that she wasn't feeling very well at the last minute.
+I have five people here with me today and they are going to tell us about their friends and friendships.
+Let's start with Cathy Sanders.

+Cathy Sanders: Last month I arranged to go out with my best friend Jenny.
+At the last minute she rang to say that she wasn't feeling well.
 Then, I got an unexpected invitation to a dinner party.
 Imagine my surprise when I walked in and saw her sitting there.
-I emailed her the next day asking her why she'd lied.
-She replied saying that she didn't have to explain herself to me because she just didn't see me as a part of her life any more. - Presenter : Hmm...
+I e-mailed her the next day asking her why she'd lied.
+She replied saying that she didn't have to explain herself to me because she just didn't see me as part of her life any more.

+Presenter: Hmm...
 How rude!
-Now, let's listen to Thomas More. - Thomas I'm one of those guys with a fat address book maybe because people find me charming.
-But, the ones I am usually with are not more than seven in number.
-And, they've been with me since my childhood.
+Now, let's listen to Thomas More.

+Thomas More: I'm one of those guys with a fat address book - maybe because people find me charming.
+But the ones I am usually with are not more than seven in number.
+And they've been with me since my childhood.
 We all share the same interests.
 We all grew up in the same social, professional and geographical world.
 The group offers me as much security and intimacy as I require.
-It's not that I don't like making new friends, but I just don't need them. - Presenter : And, Agatha Fold is here.
-Let's now listen to her. - Agatha Cone day my husband was rushed to hospital for an emergency operation.
-My best friend was very supportive and offered to help when she could, but all the others just said they wouldn't be able to.
-It was funny, but the people I almost admired were those who admitted that they couldn't help, but gave poor reasons for not being able to do so.
-I've now come to the conclusion that you can be friends with people for years, but it's all rather superficial. - Presenter : Hmm...
+It's not that I don't like making new friends but I just don't need them.

+Presenter: And Agatha Fold is here.
+Let's now listen to her.

+Agatha Fold: One day my husband was rushed to hospital for an emergency operation.
+My best friend was very supportive and offered to help when she could but all the others just said they wouldn't be able to.
+It was funny but the people I almost admired were those who admitted that they couldn't help but gave poor reasons for not being able to do so.
+I've now come to the conclusion that you can be friends with people for years, but it's all rather superficial.

+Presenter: Hmm...
 I see what you mean, Agatha.
-Now, on to Ray McJoy. - Ray McJoy : I'm thrilled when I get invitations from new people because you never know who you might meet as a result of them.
-I make new friends easily, but I drop my old ones easily, too.
+Now, on to Ray McJoy.

+Ray McJoy: I'm thrilled when I get invitations from new people because you never know who you might meet as a result of them.
+I make new friends easily but I drop my old ones easily, too.
 At the same time, I believe we should be loyal to our friends while we still have them.
 I think I'm perfectly consistent because in my view, friendships should automatically end as soon as one finds the other boring.
-I really find it irritating when some people keep calling me when it's clear that the whole thing has come to an end. - Presenter : And, our last guest is Patricia Boyd.
-She's going to tell us about her friends. - Patricia Boyd : I've been part of a group of friends for quite a few years.
+I really find it irritating when some people keep calling me when it's clear that the whole thing has come to an end.

+Presenter: And our last guest is Patricia Boyd.
+She's going to tell us about her friends.

+Patricia Boyd: I've been part of a group of friends for quite a few years.
 Everyone in the group is ambitious and competitive.
 I can honestly say that my membership of the group has been a greater source of pride to me than my career.
-But, last year, I argued with the most popular couple in the group, and gradually, I sensed that my family and I were being excluded from the group's joint activities.
+But last year I argued with the most popular couple in the group and gradually, I sensed that my family and I were being excluded from the group's joint activities.
 It really hurt that my status was what people gave importance to, not my personality.

-PART 2: LECTURE (TAPESCRIPT 2/4)